• Skip to primary navigation

 Are olives keto?

-Yes, indeed.
+Absolutely.
 They are high in fat and very low in carbs, which make them a naturally keto friendly snack and are a healthy addition to a low-carb diet.
-Consuming about 10 olives yields only 1 net carb, so you can munch away to your heart’s desire.
-Interested in more low carb keto ideas?
-You can find more delicious, healthy keto recipes here.
+Consuming about 10 yields only 1 net carb, so you can munch away to your heart's desire.

 Are olives low-FODMAP?